Fonetic-studio/fonetic/backend/README.md

 ## Setting up the device
 Install the Raspberry Pi with Raspbian bookworm 64bit and user pi.
-Login as pi, /home/pi is the location where alle files must be installed.
+Login as pi, /home/pi is the location where all files must be installed.

 ### Install packages
 ```